 - Create ORC files directly from a Spark Structured Streaming job.

-You no longer have to worry about accidentally trying to access Hive transactional tables directly from Spark, resulting in inconsistent results, duplicate data, or data corruption.
-In HDI 4.0, Spark tables and Hive tables are kept in separate Metastores.
+You no longer have to worry about accidentally trying to access Hive transactional tables directly from Spark.
+Resulting in inconsistent results, duplicate data, or data corruption.
+In HDInsight 4.0, Spark tables and Hive tables are kept in separate Metastores.
 Use Hive Data Warehouse Connector to explicitly register Hive transactional tables as Spark external tables.

 Learn more about Apache Spark.

 Apache Oozie 4.3.1 is included in HDI 4.0 with the following changes:

 Oozie no longer runs Hive actions.
 Hive CLI has been removed and replaced with BeeLine.

 You can exclude unwanted dependencies from share lib by including an exclude pattern in your job.properties file.